The Farmed Salmon Fad

 That email generated a lot of controversy, and I promptly received a formal letter from attorneys representing the fish farms.
 The letter basically told me to retract my statement about “farmed fish poisoning you” (which I never said) or face legal consequences.

 Now, my intent was not to take on the fish farms in some sort of ‘David and Goliath’ battle.
 I simply wanted to share my concerns with those who may be affected.
 I decided to issue an apology, and take a straightforward stance on the subject.
-Farmed fish has a place in feeding the world; it just doesn’t have a place at Duke’s Chowder House.
+Farmed fish has a place in feeding the world; it just doesn’t have a place at Duke’s Seafood & Chowder.
 This remains my position on the subject today.

 Wild vs. Farmed